Toshihiro Nagoshi: CEO of Amusement Vision

-In 2000, Sega restructured its arcade and console development teams into nine semi-autonomous studios headed by the company's top designers.
+In 2000, Sega restructured its arcade and console development teams into nine semi-autonomous studios headed by the company's top producers.
 Nagoshi became president of the studio Amusement Vision, and he was not sure on how to approach his new role at first.
 He thought that consistently making profit would be for the best.
-His approach worked, as he was promoted to officer alongside Yuji Naka and Hisao Oguchi, who also ran profitable studios in the form of Naka's Sonic Team and Oguchi's Hitmaker.

 Nagoshi became interested in console development as a result of Sega leaving the hardware business.
 Specifically, he was interested in developing for Nintendo and acquired information about the GameCube at an early stage.
 The CEO of Sega at the time complained that games became too expensive to make, and Nagoshi told him that they couldn't do it any cheaper.
 As a type of protest, he developed a very simple and inexpensive game that just needed a lever to control with no buttons, just to prove that it was possible.
 That game was Super Monkey Ball, which initially launched as just Monkey Ball in the arcades.
 It didn't sell well in Japan, but became a hit overseas.
 The CEO was impressed, assuming that Nagoshi had the western market in mind, which Nagoshi didn't at all.

 As a game developer, Nagoshi wanted to know how Nintendo worked, and wanted to be a sub-contractor for them.
 After some thought in regards to which Nintendo franchise he wanted to work on, Nagoshi ended up developing an entry for the F-Zero franchise, which was F-Zero GX.
 While Nagoshi could not convince Nintendo on several things, Nintendo was considerably impressed by the final product and asked for the source code of the game, as the game achieved a much higher quality than they anticipated.
 The game also sold really well, which gave the team confidence in being a third party developer.
 When asked about the differences in how Nintendo and Sega developed games, he would sum it up with Sega being more flashy and having a more light-hearted attitude when it comes to new ideas.
 Nagoshi says that if he started working at Nintendo instead of Sega, he would have already quit the videogame industry.
+Nagoshi's approach of managing Amusement Vision worked, as he was promoted to an executive role alongside Yuji Naka and Hisao Oguchi, who also ran profitable studios in the form of Naka's Sonic Team and Oguchi's Hitmaker.